 - Strain spices and serve immediately.

-However, you would need to stir it a bit more often and check every now and again to ensure that the liquid is not burning or boiling over.
+However, you would need to stir it a bit more often and check every now and again to ensure that the liquid is not burning, getting too low, or boiling over.

-How do I Make it for Adults?
+How do I make it into an alcoholic beverage for adults?

-If you want to spike the mulled apple cider (if you didn’t get hard apple cider), you can use liquors such as rum, brandy, or bourbon.
+If you want to spike the mulled apple cider, you can use liquors such as rum, brandy, or bourbon.